LiXiang618/Strategy-Report-Generator/README.md

 We calculate the total return within each year, shown by the blue bars.
 The red dotted line represents the average of the annual returns.

-One thing needs mentioning: if the backtest covers less than 12 month of a certain year, then the annual reutrn of this year is the total actual return rather than annulized return.
+One thing needs mentioning: if the backtest covers less than 12 month of a certain year, then the annual reutrn of this year is the total actual return rather than annualized return.

 ### 5. Distribution of Monthly Returns